Esri/arcgis-maps-sdk-javascript-samples-beta/packages/map-components/templates/vite/README.md

 📁 **[Click here to download this directory as a ZIP file](https://download-directory.github.io?url=https://github.com/Esri/arcgis-maps-sdk-javascript-samples-beta/tree/main/packages/map-components/templates/vite)** 📁

-this project showcases how to integrate the map components using vite.
+This project showcases how to integrate the map components using Vite.

 ## Get started